CSC133: Object-Oriented Computer Graphics

 - All assignments are to be done individually.
 Assignments turned in form part of your grades and as such should be your own work.
 Turning in work done by others - ether paid for or obtained as gratis, either from fellow students or from outside sources - is considered cheating.
 You are expected to use the lectures, office hours and Canvas discussions to get the needed help to do the assignments.

 All quizzes, Tests, Finals are open to handwritten notes.
 That is, handwritten notes.
-Not text books or computer printouts.
+Not text books, computer printouts or notes taken in your tablets.
 Please do not ask for exemptions.
-If you take your notes on a tablet or in some digital format, you will have to transfer them to handwritten format to use them in the quizzes and tests.
+If you take your notes on a tablet or in some digital format, you will have to rewrite them or write them down on paper - in your own handwriting - to use them in the quizzes, tests and finals.

 Development Environment, syllabus, etc will be covered on the Canvas platforms for the course.